Fund your small business with a Headway Capital True Line of Credit™

-Fund Your Small Business with Headway Capital
+Fund Your Small Business With Headway Capital

-At Headway Capital, we fund qualified businesses with lines of credit of up to $50,000.
+At Headway Capital, we fund qualified businesses with lines of credit up to $100,000.
 Small businesses can use these funds for a wide range of business expenses, be it for working capital, equipment, inventory or payroll.
-If approved, you can borrow as much as you need (up to your credit limit), as many times as you need to, without having to reapply!
+If approved, you can borrow as much as you need (up to your credit limit), as many times as you need to, without having to reapply.
 As you repay the amount you’ve drawn, your available credit is replenished, so you can keep your business running at full strength at all times.

 12, 18 or 24 months